 - 1/2 tsp red pepper flakes

 - 1 handful or more broccoli slaw (or shredded broccoli stocks), optional

 - 1 handful of sliced green grapes, optional

 - 1/4 cup sesame oil (instead of avocado oil)

 - 1/2 cup raw almonds (instead of Smokehouse almonds)

-Mix oil, mayonnaise, Montreal seasoning, and red pepper flakes together in a medium-sized bowl.
+Mix oil, mayonnaise, Montreal seasoning, and red pepper flakes in a medium-sized bowl.
 Add remaining ingredients and stir.

 Store in the refrigerator for one hour before serving.